Join Here | Log In

 What does the BHMT enzyme do?

-BHMT (betaine homocysteine S-methyltransferase) helps cells to convert homocysteine into methionine.
-It is an enzyme found mainly in the liver.
+BHMT (betaine homocysteine S-methyltransferase) is an enzyme that helps to convert homocysteine into methionine.

 • Methionine is an amino acid used by the body in a million ways.
 It is abundant in food sources, and the body can also make it in a couple of ways, including the reaction involving BHMT.